RoboSSM: Scalable In-context Imitation Learning via State-Space Models: Empirical Results

 \subsection{In-distribution ICIL}

 We evaluate \methodname{} and ICRT on in-distribution tasks, where $N_\mathrm{train} = N_\mathrm{test} \in \{1,2,4,8\}$, covering varying numbers of demonstrations.
 This evaluation addresses \textbf{Q3} when both models operate under distributional conditions similar to those in training.
 Given that Longhorn exhibits performance parity with Transformers in language modeling tasks, we expect it to demonstrate comparable performance to Transformers in this setting.
 Nevertheless, as shown in Figure~\ref{fig:figure7}, \methodname{} consistently achieves higher success rates than ICRT across most scenarios, particularly in the LIBERO-90 Study and Living Room scenes.
 This performance is likely due to the Longhorn architecture, whose formulation as an online regression problem enhances its in-context learning capability.
-However, both models struggle in the LIBERO-90 Kitchen scene, likely due to the inherent difficulty of the tasks in that suite.